longtermrisk/marltoolbox/README.md

 	bash Miniconda3-latest-Linux-x86_64.sh
 	# Enter.
 Enter... yes.
 Enter. yes.
 	exit
-	# Connect again to the VM
+	# Connect again to the VM or open a new terminal
         gcloud compute ssh {replace-by-instance-name}
 	# Check your conda installation
 	conda list